pic pic

 Example

-Alternatively, you can go the REPL, press ?, and then type the function's name you want to search for.
+Alternatively, go to the REPL, press ?, and then type the function's name you want to search for.

 Example